Oduks1/Oduks1/README.md

 - 👋 Hi, I’m @Oduks1
 - 👀 I’m interested in Software Devlopment
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning PHP as its a core dev interest
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developers on projects as a backend developer
-- 📫 How to reach me ...
+- 📫 How to reach me on linkedin (https://www.linkedin.com/in/oluwatobi-odukoya-998186213)

 <!---
 Oduks1/Oduks1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.